Chinese hamster ovary cell: History

-Chinese hamsters had been used in research since 1919, where they were used in place of mice for typing pneumococci.
-They were subsequently found to be excellent vectors for transmission of kala-azar (visceral leishmaniasis), facilitating Leishmania research.
+Chinese hamsters were first used in medical research in 1919, when Dr. E.T.
+Hsieh of the Peking Union Medical College used captured hamsters from the local fields for typing pneumococci.
+They were subsequently found by Jocelyn Smyly and Charles Young, two other doctors at the same institute, to be excellent vectors for transmission of kala-azar (visceral leishmaniasis), facilitating Leishmania research.